phalcon-orphanage/docs/ru/api/Phalcon_Cli_Router.rst

 public  **setDefaults** (*array* $defaults)

 Sets an array of default paths.
 If a route is missing a path the router will use the defined here This method must not be used to set a 404 route

 .. code-block:: php

     <?php

-     $router->setDefaults(array(
+    $router->setDefaults(
+        [
-    	'module' => 'common',
+            "module" => "common",
-    	'action' => 'index'
+            "action" => "index",
-     ));
+        ]
+    );